Four Course Dining Experience

 The Fondue 152 Experience

-Following in the Chalet Swiss tradition, at Fondue 152 your dining experience includes:
+Following in the Chalet Swiss tradition, at Fondue 152 your dining experience will include:

 An appetizer of cheese fondue served with assorted breads and seasonal produce for dipping.

-Followed by a crisp garden salad or one of our delicious fire roasted vegetables.
+Followed by a crisp garden salad or one of our delicious house made soups.

-An entree course where succulent meats are grilled to your liking at your table and served with a variety of dipping sauces.
+An entree course where succulent meats and tempting vegetarian items are grilled to your liking at your table and served with a variety of house made dipping sauces.

-And finally, your choice of one our decadent chocolate fondues.
+And finally, your choice of one our luscious chocolate fondues.

-Enjoy the experience with a glass of wine or champagne, a craft brew or a long forgotten mistelle.
+Enjoy the experience with a glass of wine or bubbles, a craft brew or a refreshing hard cider.

-Please allow 2 - 3 hours to enjoy your dinner with us.
+Please allow 2 - 3 hours to enjoy your dining experience with us.